omar-nema/omar-nema.github.io/_projects/narrative.md

 layout: project
 title: narrative<br>research
 time: summer 2014
 heading: As part of my internship with Charles River Analytics, I worked on SONNET - a project that attempts to merge narrative research in the fields of psychology, neuroscience, and marketing in order to create useful predictions and suggestions for writers.
 I was asked to develop a framework for quantifying narrative attributes.
-Collaborated with Benjamin Bauchwitz (MIT '15).
+My role in the project was primarily in design and direction, as well as...
+Collaboration with Benjamin Bauchwitz (MIT '15).
 tags:
     - narrrative
     - data
     - makerspace
     - system design
 theme: '#1C85FF'
-infotextcolor: darkslategrey
+infotextcolor: white
 type: coursework / group
 viewtoggle: on
 custom_js: